A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: DATA AVAILABILITY

 {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}} {S\arabic{section}}

-This supplementary material includes details about: (\textit{i}) the prior filtering applied to the reflection matrix in the geophone basis; (\textit{ii}) the choice of the wave velocity model based on the focused reflection matrix.\\
+This supplementary material includes details about: (\textit{i}) the prior filtering applied to the reflection matrix in the geophone basis; \al{(\textit{ii}) the singular value decomposition of the distortion matrix; (\textit{iii})} the high-order eigenstates of the distortion matrix; \al{(\textit{iv}) the normalized correlation matrix; (\textit{v})} the choice of the wave velocity model based on the focused reflection matrix.\\